Project

 [1] symbol ::= expression

-(Note, this can introduce an ambiguity if the previous rule ends in a range or enum and the current rule has no identifier.
-In this case, enclosing expression within parentheses, or adding intervening comments can resolve the ambiguity.)
+(Note, introduces an ambiguity if the previous rule ends in a range or enum and the current rule has no number.
+The parsers dynamically determine the terminal rules for the LHS (the identifier, symbol, and ::=) and RANGE).

 Symbols are written in CAPITAL CASE if they are the start symbol of a regular language (terminals), otherwise with they are treated as non-terminal rules.
 Literal strings are quoted.